eri-trabiccolo/childify-me/readme.txt

 4. Childify Me in multisite environment creating a child-theme of Twenty Twelve's from Live Preview

 == Changelog ==

+= 1.0.5 : =
+* Fix: for security reasons, fallback on generic "Administrator" if no user Name and Last name are set
+* Fix: translations updated

 = 1.0.4 : February 02, 2015 =
 * Fix: fix typo while creating child-theme screenshot.png